-All faculty are required to conduct formal student evaluations for every class during the last two weeks of the semester, Chairs who receive written unsolicited feedback about a faculty member's teaching, supervising, and mentoring effectiveness must share the information with the faculty member within one week.
+All faculty are required to conduct formal student evaluations for every class during the last two weeks of the semester using the evaluation forms specified by the university and the appropriate college and department.
+See section B below and consult with your Dean or Chair for additional information or other required forms.
+Chairs who receive unsolicited feedback about a faculty member's teaching, supervising, and mentoring effectiveness must share the information with the faculty member within one week.